abeerahmed576/linux-guides/HowTo(s)/Resizing partitions in Linux using CLI.md

 > ***This guide is for Ext2/3/4 & Btrfs filesystems only***

 Resizing partitions safely mainly involves two steps: resizing the filesystem and resizing the partition.
-Growing partition requires increasing the partition size first and then growing the filesystem whereas in the case of shrinking partition, it's the exact opposite order.
+Growing partition requires increasing the partition size first and then growing the filesystem and in the case of shrinking partition, it's the exact opposite order.

 ### Growing